John Richardson (New South Wales politician): Richardson's department store

-Richardson's (J. Richardson & Co Ltd) was a department store in Armidale, New South Wales, Australia that operated between 1842 and 1992.
+Richardson's (J. Richardson & Co Ltd) was a department store in Armidale, New South Wales, Australia that operated between 1842 and 1992 and its hardware and building supplies business operations were bought out in 1983 and relocated as independent franchisees in Armidale and the Northern Tablelands district and remain in operation to this day.

 History

 Richardson began his business in Brisbane, Queensland in 1842 dealing in imports from England and ships chandlery.
 After suffering great losses, in 1872, Richardson relocated to the Northern Tablelands town of Armidale and occupied a store purchased from John Moore.
 Later in 1879, Moore set up his business again nearby however it was bought out by the firm and became the furniture department of Richardson's.
 The building that stands today at 195 Beardy Street was built as a 'universal providers' emporium in 1904.

-The business continued serving as a modern department store for Armidale until it was downsized and relocated to the old Capital Cinema building at 203 Beardy Street (now Bing Lee) in November 1983 and traded there until its final sale in April 1992.
+The business continued serving as a modern department store for Armidale until it was downsized, split up and relocated to the old Capital Cinema building at 203 Beardy Street (now Bing Lee) in November 1983 and traded there until its final sale in April 1992.